 Thus, according to the Braak hypothesis, one may identify three clinical phases of PD as the Lewy body pathology marches inexorably rostrally (see Fig. 11–1).
 (1) A predopamine phase would be characterized by some combination of gastrointestinal dysfunction, sleep disorders, anosmia, and restless leg syndrome; (2) a dopamine deficiency phase would be heralded by the onset of tremor, bradykinesia, and rigidity; and (3) a postdopamine deficiency phase would subsequently develop consisting of imbalance, freezing, falls, depression, apathy, fatigue, psychosis, and dementia.
 Although this is a useful structure for considering the various features associated with Lewy body pathology, experienced clinicians, however, recognize numerous exceptions to this “typical” sequence of symptom evolution.
 Recently, Burke and colleagues have critically reviewed the Braak staging scheme and raised a number of issues as to its validity.6 Nevertheless, the defining clinical features of what we today call PD (tremor, bradykinesia, and rigidity) may now properly be viewed as merely a stage or phase of a more pervasive pathologic process with clinical features ranging from constipation to dementia.7

-Clinical phases of Parkinson's disease and relationship ...
+Clinical phases of Parkinson's disease and relationship to disability ...